ProgramChase/Landing-Page/README.md

 08/29/23 - Added some html.
 Will revise it; not set in stone.
 So, four main sections...
 Header, body (detail 1 + detail 2), footer...
 I think I am going to do the header first...
 HTML + CSS.

+08/30/23 - Uncommented some of the code on the HTML file.
+Added styling in the CSS file.
+Will have to revise when necessary.
+I've been trying to reduce my redundancy with my code.
+I'm pretty sure somewhere in the cascade sheet, I probably have repetition.

 Live site: ProgramChase.github.io/Landing-Page